Dr Ben Coles

 I am a broadly trained economic and political geographer who researches commodities, markets and cultures of consumption on the one hand and their linkages to rural transformation and agrarian re/production on the other.
 My research interests include the geographies of commodities, food, and how these geographies relate to questions of place, space and scale.
-More recently, I am becoming interested in political (as well as economic and social) questions surrounding the materialization of governance through various forms, such as notions of ‘security’ and ‘securitization’, and the ways in which these forms of governance are variously reproduced in-situ through processes of place and place-making.
+More recently, I am becoming interested in political (as well as economic and social) questions surrounding the materialisation of governance through various forms, such as notions of ‘security’ and ‘securitisation’, and the ways in which these forms of governance are variously reproduced in-situ through processes of place and place-making.
 Ultimately, all of my research interests are underpinned by conceptual as well as methodological concerns of place and place-making.

-My research is informed by a set of place-centered methodologies, that I call ‘topography’ (place-writing), which I use to examine the material, social and discursive assemblages of place.
+My research is informed by a set of place-centred methodologies, that I call ‘topography’ (place-writing), which I use to examine the material, social and discursive assemblages of place.
 Topography employs a variety of qualitative methods such as participant observation, photography, interviews, ‘site-writing’, and soundscape recording in order to construct narratives of place and place-making.
-This methodological perspective has been deployed in a variety of contexts relating the economic and political spaces of the UK, EU, Latin America and beyond to examine a diverse array of geographical questions about the ‘geographies’ of foods (coffee, wine & chickens), the ‘geographies’ of production/consumption/in-between (markets, farms and factories), notions of social anxiety and food-bio-security, and critically the ways in which these geographies assemble and lead into affective consumptive experiences that problematize the normative and dualistic relationships that often characterize ‘consumption’ and ‘production’.
+This methodological perspective has been deployed in a variety of contexts relating the economic and political spaces of the UK, EU, Latin America and beyond to examine a diverse array of geographical questions about the ‘geographies’ of foods (coffee, wine & chickens), the ‘geographies’ of production/consumption/in-between (markets, farms and factories), notions of social anxiety and food-bio-security, and critically the ways in which these geographies assemble and lead into affective consumptive experiences that problematise the normative and dualistic relationships that often characterise ‘consumption’ and ‘production’.

 More recently, my work has revolved around bringing the 'conceptual' together with the 'methodological' when it comes to framing of place and place-making.
 This has particular resonances when it comes thinking about contemporary commodity and food provision -- specifically that framed around questions of 'ethics' (and ethical production/consumption) and 'alternative' (production/consumption).
 These questions lead to an emerging intellectual project that seeks to challenge the moral assumptions that underlie notions of the 'ethical' and address these challenges through a geographical framework in which place and place-making are at the centre.